 Any breach of a tax obligation can lead to a civil penalty and criminal liability, or both.

 A tax default will usually result in late payment penalties (LPP) and short-fall penalties (SFP).
+In the case of employer-related tax deductions that have not been made, IR may notify special “non-payment” incremental penalties which are capped at 150% of the unpaid sum.
 Additionally, use of money interest (UOMI) applies, but this is expressly not a penalty under statute.

 SFPs are a one-off charge calculated as a percentage of the tax shortfall according to the perceived culpability of the taxpayer’s default.
 Not every default attracts a penalty but, in practice, most do.
 SFPs range between 20% and 150% of the tax shortfall to which they relate.
 SFPs are assessed after an investigation has been completed and are subject to internal "consistency" oversight by IR.
 They can be disputed and challenged in the same way as substantive tax.

 Criminal charges can be laid by IR alongside civil tax proceedings, although criminal proceedings will normally take priority, to avoid civil proceedings compromising a taxpayer’s fair trial rights.